 Project twitter: @LoreEmpires

-Mobile app built with Xamarin and c# by @marsscotia.
+Mobile app built with Xamarin and c# by @Auri.

-Mobile app built with Xamarin and c# by @yousif_garabet.
+Open source mobile app built with Xamarin and c# by @ben_reierson.

 Hello, I'm Corstiaan.
 I'm a software developer from the Netherlands and I manage BuiltWithDot.Net.
 I created this site as a place where developers working with .net technology can showcase their projects and inspire other developers.